valkey-io/valkey-glide/node/DEVELOPER.md

     1. Ensure that you have installed redis-server and redis-cli on your host.
 You can find the Redis installation guide at the following link: [Redis Installation Guide](https://redis.io/docs/install/install-redis/install-redis-on-linux/).
     2. Execute the following command from the node folder:
         ```bash
+        npm run build # make sure we have a debug build compiled first
         npm test
         ```
 6. Integrating the built GLIDE package into your project: